anjandebnath/MockitoUnitTestTutorial/readme.md

 - Now its time to create a custom template for unit test
-- Just copy and paste this get some pre defined imports and methods
+- Just copy and paste this and get some pre defined imports and methods.

 ````
 import org.junit.After;